paulsturgess/paulsturgess.github.io/source/_posts/2013-04-24-hello-octopress-and-github-pages.markdown

 [Octopress](http://octopress.org/) is a static blog generator.
-It uses [Jekyll](https://github.com/mojombo/jekyll) which was created by Github to run [Github Pages](http://pages.github.com) and now I'm using it to power my blog.
+It uses [Jekyll](https://github.com/mojombo/jekyll) which was created by Github to run [Github Pages](http://pages.github.com) and now I'm using it to power my re-launched blog.

 I'm attracted by the prospect of using Octopress because it's dead simple.
 It generates the blog content as flat pages so it's super fast.
 It allows me to